adobe/commerce-cif-api/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.adobe.commerce.cif/api-model.svg)](https://search.maven.org/search?q=g:com.adobe.commerce.cif%20AND%20a:api-model)
 [![npm (scoped)](https://img.shields.io/npm/v/@adobe/commerce-cif-model.svg)](https://www.npmjs.com/package/@adobe/commerce-cif-model)

-# Adobe CIF Cloud API and data model
+# Adobe CIF REST API and data model

-This repository contains the API reference and data model documentation files for the Adobe Commerce Integration Framework (CIF) Cloud API.
+This repository contains the API reference and data model documentation files for the Adobe Commerce Integration Framework (CIF REST) API.

 ## API

-The CIF Cloud API is the heart of all programmatic interactions with Adobe's commerce integrations.
-The goal of the CIF Cloud API is to provide a comprehensive and extendable commerce storefront API.
+The CIF REST API is the heart of all programmatic interactions with Adobe's commerce integrations.
+The goal of the CIF REST API is to provide a comprehensive and extendable commerce storefront API.
 The API defines endpoints and data models suitable for all channels of customer facing shopping experiences.

-Using the CIF Cloud API, you can:
+Using the CIF REST API, you can:

 * Retrieve product information for a single product or a collection of products and use it on any website or device.
 * Invoke a product search and filter to search results.
 * Create omni channel checkout experiences with flexible control over the shopping cart and checkout flow.
 * Create and login customer users to build personalized experiences.

-CIF Cloud services are exposed via REST style APIs.
+CIF REST services are exposed via REST style APIs.
 All API access via Adobe I/O Runtime is over HTTPS.
-All CIF services return the information that you request as JSON data format.
+All CIF REST services return the information that you request as JSON data format.

-The CIF Cloud API is not a full CRUD commerce admin or management API, for example it is not designed for data import / export use cases.
+The CIF REST API is not a full CRUD commerce admin or management API, for example it is not designed for data import / export use cases.

 ### API Specification